Walmart, Target, and CVS team up to reinvent single-use plastic bags

 So what would a better plastic bag look like?
 It might be rapidly biodegradable and compostable.
 And it might somehow be designed to be more recyclable—which would necessitate coordinating with cities and recyclers on the process.
 But unlike the Next Gen Cup Challenge, which first proposed a highly specific set of guidelines on the cup of the future, none of the partners want to be too specific about what they are looking for because, in all actuality, they are looking for a lot more than a new bag.

 “I imagine a suite of solutions, some with single-use bags, some with no bags at all,” McLaughlin says.
 “There could be different delivery models to get these to people.
-It’s not just [a challenge of] ‘please redesign this bag,’ but getting things from point A to point A. That’s why it’s a classic design challenge.”
+It’s not just [a challenge of] ‘please redesign this bag,’ but getting things from point A to point B. That’s why it’s a classic design challenge.”

 Indeed, single-use plastic bags are a problem, but they’re only one problem in the grander scheme of retail—which especially in the last seven months of COVID-19 has been fast-tracked to favor pickup and at-home delivery models.
 A delivery mechanism to get your Target purchases from a cashier might look different from a mechanism that places them into the trunk of your car.
 And those could look different from the mechanism that gets them delivered by a courier right to your door.